JRCSTU/CO2MPAS-TA/doc/faq.rst

 ----------------------------------------------------------------------------
-For TA: the parameter already contains a preselection of `drive batteries technologies <https://co2mpas.readthedocs.io/en/stable/glossary.html#drive_battery_technology>`_ as drop-down menu.
+For TA: the parameter already contains a preselection of `drive batteries technologies <https://co2mpas.readthedocs.io/en/stable/glossary.html#drive_battery_technology>`_ as a drop-down menu.
 If you need to insert a different technology, please contact us at jrc-co2mpas@ec.europa.eu.

-For non TA: the parameter already contains a preselection of `drive batteries technologies <https://co2mpas.readthedocs.io/en/stable/glossary.html#drive_battery_technology>`_ as drop-down menu.
+For non TA: the parameter already contains a preselection of `drive batteries technologies <https://co2mpas.readthedocs.io/en/stable/glossary.html#drive_battery_technology>`_ as a drop-down menu.
 If you need to insert a different technology, you should remove the "data validation rule" of the excel input file, insert the new data and proceed with the co2mpas run.